 For those using the glxsb crypto accelerator in the ALIX and other systems with Geode CPUs, only AES 128 bit is supported by those cards.
 Any key length > 128 bit has never worked, and shouldn't be configured.
 There appear to be some circumstances where AES on "auto" with racoon preferred 128 bit where strongswan prefers the strongest-available and is choosing 256 bit, which glxsb breaks.
 Input validation in 2.2.1 prevents such invalid configurations when adding configurations or making changes, however existing configurations are not changed.
 If using glxsb and AES, ensure both your phase 1 and phase 2 configurations all use AES 128 only and never auto.

-For mobile IPsec clients, Internet traffic could pass in some circumstances without having specified 0.0.0.0/0 as the local network in the mobile phase 2 configuration.
+For mobile IPsec clients, clients could pass traffic in some circumstances without having specified the necessary matching local network in the mobile phase 2 configuration.
+The "Local Network" specified in mobile IPsec phase 2 must include all networks your mobile clients need to reach.
 If your mobile IPsec clients need to access the Internet via IPsec, your mobile phase 2 must specify 0.0.0.0/0 as the local network.

 In 2.1x and earlier versions, racoon could accept mismatched phase 1 identifiers where using "IP Address" as the identifier.
 This is most commonly a problem where one of the endpoints is behind NAT and you're using "My IP Address" and "Peer IP Address" for your identifiers.
 On the side with the private IP WAN, "My IP Address" will be its private WAN IP.
 On the opposite end, "Peer IP Address" will be the public IP of the opposite side.
 Hence, these two values don't match, and should have resulted in a connection failure. racoon would fall back to checking the source IP of the initiating host as an identifier, where it found the match.
 Change the phase 1 identifiers so they really do match to resolve this.